-NGTL GP Ltd., as general partner on behalf of NGTL Limited Partnership (collectively “NGTL”), is holding a binding offering for Service under Rate Schedule FT-D for delivery of gas to Group 2 Delivery Points (“FT-D2”) or Group 3 Delivery Points (“FT-D3”) and Rate Schedule OS for extraction service at eligible locations (“OS-EXT”) in the vicinity of the corridor highlighted on the map provided below, as a result of new expansion Facilities (“Expansion Service”).
+NGTL GP Ltd., as general partner on behalf of NGTL Limited Partnership (collectively “NGTL”), is holding a binding offering for Service under Rate Schedule FT-D for delivery of gas to Group 2 Delivery Points (“FT-D2”) or Group 3 Delivery Points (“FT-D3”) and Rate Schedule OS for extraction service (“OS-EXT”) at eligible locations in the highlighted area on the map provided below, as a result of new expansion Facilities (“Expansion Service”).

 Term: 15 years (consisting of a minimum 5 year Primary Term with the remaining term to be Secondary Term)

-Commencement of Service will be based on NGTL’s determination of expansion facility readiness.
+Commencement of Service for each Tranche will be based on NGTL’s determination of expansion facility readiness.

 How To Participate: